yardsale8/stat110_book/_sources/chp5/chp5.rst

 subjects in a study) have to be in order for us to use the short-cut provided by the Central Limit Theorem?

-*
+.. admonition:: Question:

-Question*: How large does n have to be?\ *
+    How large does n have to be?
-*

 -  If the original population is normally distributed, then the sampling distribution of the mean will also be normally distributed even if the sample size n is very small (verify this using Tinkerplots as shown in class).

 +-----------------------------------+--------------------------------------------+
 | Distribution of the Population:   | Distribution of Sample Means when n = 2:   |